The Penglipuran Village: Unveiling the Charm of Penglipuran Village

 Foreign Children: IDR 30,000

-If you bring your own vehicles, you might have to pay for parking, as follows.
+If you plan to bring your own cars, there might be some charges for parking, as indicated below.

 Cars: IDR 5,000